giuseppe-delgaudio/damsManagementSys/readme.md

 <code>N.B you must put all the file of GitHub clone on Desktop, in a folder named DamsSys</code>

 <br>
-Otherwise follow the instruction below.
+Otherwise if you are running another sysyem follow the instruction below.

 - create a docker container of localstack
   ```bash